 Analysis Research Group

-In the natural sciences, such questions are investigated through experiments and simulations.
+In the natural sciences, such questions are often investigated through experiments and simulations.
 But due to the complexity of many situations, experiments and simulations often run up against their limits.
 This is where the theory of differential equations can be employed.
 Mathematical results about the existence and uniqueness of solutions and about the solutions’ qualitative and quantitative properties help us understand such complex phenomena.

 <link de forschung mathematik analysis analysis-seminar external-link-new-window internal link in current>The research seminar of the Analysis Research Group takes place every week during the semester on Wednesdays at 14:15.

-"BZ Seminar in Analysis" which is organized in collaboration with the University of Zurich and the ETH Zurich, takes place once per semester, alternating its location between Basel and Zurich.
+The BZ Seminar in Analysis, which is organized in collaboration with the University of Zurich and the ETH Zurich, takes place once per semester, alternating its location between Basel and Zurich.